acids-ircam/creative_ml/README.md

 **As the development of this course is always ongoing, please pull this repo regularly to stay updated.**
 **Also, please do not hesitate to post issues or PRs if you spot any mistake** (see the [contribution section](#contribution)).

+#### Discord channel

+Join the [Discord channel](https://discord.gg/gpF82wnh) of this course to join the community and share experiences and problems.

 <details>
   <summary>Table of Contents</summary>
   <ol>